All Products

 Background information

-As digitalization advances, enterprises have an increasingly strong demand for timeliness of data.
-Users need to process, store, and analyze data in real time in many business scenarios other than the traditional offline data processing scenarios.
+As digitalization advances, enterprises have an increasingly high demand for data freshness.
+Users need to process, store, and analyze data in real time across many business scenarios, in addition to the traditional offline data processing scenarios.
 For traditional offline data warehousing, periodic scheduling is performed to process data at the following data layers: operational data store (ODS), data warehouse detail (DWD), data warehouse service (DWS), and application data service (ADS).
 However, the methodology system for real-time data warehousing is unclear.
 The concept of Streaming Warehouse is used to implement an efficient flow of real-time data between data layers.
 This can resolve issues that are related to data layering in a real-time data warehouse.

 Architecture

-1. Realtime Compute for Apache Flink writes data from a data source to Hologres to form the ODS layer.
+MySQL has three business tables: orders, orders_pay, and product_catalog.
+Realtime Compute for Apache Flink ingests data from the tables to Hologres in real time, forming the ODS layer.

 This solution provides the following benefits:

-This solution relies on three core capabilities of Hologres.
-The following table describes the core capabilities.
+This solution relies on three core capabilities of Hologres:

 Description

-Hologres supports hybrid row-column storage.
-A table stores both row-oriented data and column-oriented data, and the row-oriented data and column-oriented data are strongly consistent.
-This feature ensures that tables at the intermediate layer can be used as source tables of Realtime Compute for Apache Flink and as dimension tables of Realtime Compute for Apache Flink for point queries by using primary keys and JOIN operations.
-The tables at the intermediate layer can also be queried by other applications, such as online analytical processing (OLAP) and online services.
-For more information about hybrid row-column storage of Hologres, see Storage models of tables: row-oriented storage, column-oriented storage, and row-column hybrid storage.
+Hologres supports hybrid row-columnar storage.
+A Hologres table stores both row-oriented data and column-oriented data and ensures strong consistency between them.
+This feature ensures that tables at the intermediate layer can be used as source tables for Flink and as dimension tables of Flink for lookup joins and point queries based on primary keys.
+The tables at the intermediate layer can also be queried by other applications, such as online analytical processing (OLAP) apps and online services.

 Strong resource isolation

-If the load of a Hologres instance is high, the performance of point queries on the tables at the intermediate layer of the instance may be affected.
-Hologres supports strong resource isolation by configuring read/write splitting for primary and secondary instances (shared storage).
-This ensures that online services are not affected when Realtime Compute for Apache Flink pulls binary log data from Hologres.
-For more information, see Configure read/write splitting for primary and secondary instances (shared storage).
+If the load on a Hologres instance is high, the performance of the intermediate layer to respond to point queries may be affected.
+Hologres implements strong resource isolation by configuring read/write splitting for primary and secondary instances (shared storage) or using the architecture of virtual warehouses.
+This ensures that online services are not affected when Flink pulls binary log data from Hologres.

-Create an ApsaraDB RDS for MySQL instance and prepare a MySQL CDC data source
+Create an ApsaraDB RDS for MySQL instance and prepare data

-2. Create a database and an account for the ApsaraDB RDS for MySQL instance.
+1. Create an ApsaraDB RDS for MySQL instance.

 3. Prepare a MySQL CDC data source.

-1. In the upper-right corner of the details page of the desired instance, click Log On to Database.
+1. In the upper-right corner of the MySQL instance's details page, click Log On to Database.

-3. After the logon is successful, double-click the order_dw database in the left-side navigation pane to switch the database.
+3. Double-click the order_dw database in the left-side navigation pane.

-4. On the SQL Console tab, write the DDL statements that are used to create three business tables in the order_dw database and insert data into the business tables.
+4. On the SQL Console tab, write DDL statements to create three business tables and insert data into the tables.

 order_id bigint not null primary key,